Personalization is the hottest trend in fashion these days. Brands like…

 Some believe the reason for the hat’s lack of popularity has to do with its utilitarian roots.
 Others believe its association with characters like Bob Denver from the TV show “Gilligan’s Island” has impacted the general perception of the hat.

-However, despite not being considered high-fashion, bucket hats persist as a style option and even make appearances on the runway from time to time.
-Within the last decade, several designers have tried to revive the hat by creating variations on the old design, including bringing the hat back to its functional, waterproof roots.
-Additionally, they have found a niche market among professional archers, since the flexible brim is perfect for shielding an archer’s eyes from the sun while not interfering with the string of the bow.
+Bucket hats persist as a style option and even make appearances on the runway from time to time.
+Within the last decade, several designers have tried to revive the hat by creating variations on the old design.
+That includes bringing the hat back to its functional, waterproof roots.

-While we don’t see crowds filled with bucket-hatted heads, there’s no denying that it’s a favorite within certain circles.
-Even though the bucket hat hasn’t made a full-fledged return to fashion, it’s still considered a classic hat and won’t likely go away anytime soon.
+While we don’t see crowds filled with bucket-hatted heads, there’s no denying it’s a favorite in certain circles.
+Even though the bucket hat hasn’t made a full-fledged return to fashion, it’s still considered a classic hat.
+It likely won’t go away anytime soon.